Dare Dukes - Executive Director

 In 2008, Catherine founded Deep, alongside Hartford Gongaware (founding board chair), Emma Lunbeck, Alex Borinsky, and Chelsea Dye.
 In 2010, she authored The Cure for IDK, a book of writing lesson plans inspired by Deep’s first year of writing workshops.
-As Deep’s executive director for six years, Catherine became known affectionately around Savannah middle schools as “that writing lady.”
-In 2013, Catherine stepped down as executive director in order to serve in the Savannah-Chatham County Public School System and is now a teacher and Dean of Instruction at the Savannah Classical Academy, a public charter school.
+As Deep’s executive director for five years, Catherine became known affectionately around Savannah middle schools as “that writing lady.”
+In 2013, Catherine stepped down as executive director in order to serve as an education professional.

 A native of Savannah, Georgia, Hartford Gongaware in 2008 recognized a dearth of literacy programming in Savannah.
 He teamed up with a Catherine Killingsworth and a group of local authors to co-found Deep Center, for which he was the board chair until 2015.